 The Office of International Educational Services, located in Room B161 of the Living/Learning Center, is both an advising and a resource center for students interested in a year, semester, or summer overseas study experience.
-UVM Study Abroad Advisors maintain extensive information about overseas programs and foreign institutions.
-They are available to help students identify programs appropriate to their needs and arrange credit approval from UVM.
+UVM Study Abroad Advisors maintain extensive information about overseas programs, institutions, and volunteer opportunities.
+They are available to help students in identifing programs appropriate to their needs and arrange credit approval from UVM.
 All students intending to study overseas on a non-UVM program and receive transfer credit from UVM are required to visit the Office of International Educational Services and to complete the Study Abroad Approval Form prior to departure.
-This applies even to students intending to pursue independent study overseas under University of Vermont auspices.
-The payment of a \$100 Study Abroad fee during the academic year and \$50 for the summer is required.
-UVM will not accept transfer credit for any student who fails to pay the appropriate Study Abroad fee.
+This official approval is required for students to be guaranteed that their programs of study are eligible for transfer credit upon their return and that they will be able to take their financial aid overseas.
+There is an assessed study abroad fee of \$100 during the academic year and semester, and \$50 for the